-- 5.1 In order to deliver the Local Plan Review, infrastructure will need to be provided which serves more than one community or development site, and which can address the cumulative impacts of development across the District or beyond. - 5.2 This chapter will in due course set out the strategic infrastructure needs as identified through the Local Plan Review evidence base with consultation with stakeholders, infrastructure providers and local communities to date.
-At this point in time, it has therefore only been possible to gain initial feedback from infrastructure providers/stakeholders.
+- 5.1 In order to deliver the LPR, infrastructure will need to be provided which serves more than one community or development site, and which can address the cumulative impacts of development across the District or beyond. - 5.2 This chapter will progressively, set out the strategic infrastructure needs as identified through the LPR, evidence base with consultation with stakeholders, infrastructure providers and local communities to date..
 The Chapter aims to deal with strategic infrastructure in two ways: by including specific pieces of infrastructure which can be costed in line with appropriate available evidence such as a leisure centre or improvements to a road junction and with more generic strategic needs such as the principle of investing in Green Infrastructure to improve connections and linkages across the District. - 5.3 Strategic physical, green, social and community infrastructure details are set out in the following paragraphs.